 Why do analytics matter?

 If you want to grow your audience on YouTube, it’s critical that you understand how your channel is performing.
-YouTube Analytics is a helpful tool that shows you the key channel data that helps inform your content strategy.
+YouTube Analytics is a helpful tool that shows you channel data that can help inform your content strategy.

 YouTube Analytics allows you to measure your progress toward success.
 Here are a few key questions that can help you learn more about your channel: